Catholic Church: Middle Ages and Renaissance

 The Catholic Church was the dominant influence on Western civilization from Late Antiquity to the dawn of the modern age.
 It was the primary sponsor of Romanesque, Gothic, Renaissance, Mannerist and Baroque styles in art, architecture and music.
-Renaissance figures such as Raphael, Michelangelo, Leonardo da Vinci, Botticelli, Fra Angelico, Tintoretto, Titian, Bernini and Caravaggio are examples of the numerous visual artists sponsored by the church.
-Historian Paul Legutko of Stanford University said the Catholic Church is "at the center of the development of the values, ideas, science, laws, and institutions which constitute what we call Western civilization".
+Renaissance figures such as Raphael, Michelangelo, Leonardo da Vinci, Sandro Botticelli, Fra Angelico, Tintoretto, Titian, Gian Lorenzo Bernini and Caravaggio are examples of the numerous visual artists sponsored by the church.
+The historian Paul Legutko of Stanford University said the Catholic Church is "at the center of the development of the values, ideas, science, laws, and institutions which constitute what we call Western civilization".

-In Western Christendom, the first universities in Europe were established by Catholic Church monks.
-From the 11th century onward, some older cathedral schools became universities (see, for example, University of Oxford, University of Paris and University of Bologna).
-Previously, higher education had been the domain of Christian cathedral schools or monastic schools (Scholae monasticae), led by monks and nuns.
-Evidence of such schools dates back to the 6th century CE.
+In Western Christendom the first universities in Europe were established by monks.
+Beginning in the 11th century, several older cathedral schools became universities, such as the University of Oxford, the University of Paris and the University of Bologna.
+Higher education before then had been the domain of Christian cathedral schools or monastic schools, led by monks and nuns.
+Evidence of such schools dates back to the 6th century AD.
 These new universities expanded the curriculum to include academic programs for clerics, lawyers, civil servants, and physicians.
 The university is generally regarded as an institution that has its origin in the Medieval Christian setting.

 The massive Islamic invasions of the mid-7th century began a long struggle between Christianity and Islam throughout the Mediterranean Basin.
 The Byzantine Empire soon lost the lands of the eastern patriarchates of Jerusalem, Alexandria and Antioch and was reduced to that of Constantinople, the empire's capital.
 As a result of Islamic domination of the Mediterranean, the Frankish state, centred away from that sea, was able to evolve as the dominant power that shaped the Western Europe of the Middle Ages.

-The battles of Toulouse and Poitiers halted the Islamic advance in the West and the failed siege of Constantinople halted it in the East.
+The battles of Toulouse and Tours halted the Islamic advance in the West and the failed siege of Constantinople halted it in the East.
 Two or three decades later, in 751, the Byzantine Empire lost to the Lombards the city of Ravenna from which it governed the small fragments of Italy, including Rome, that acknowledged its sovereignty.
-The fall of Ravenna meant that confirmation by a no longer existent exarch was not asked for during the election in 752 of Pope Stephen II and that the papacy was forced to look elsewhere for a civil power to protect it.
+The fall of Ravenna meant that confirmation by a no longer existent exarch was not asked for during the election in 752 of Pope Stephen II, and that the papacy was forced to look elsewhere for a civil power to protect it.

 In 754, at the urgent request of Pope Stephen, the Frankish king Pepin the Short conquered the Lombards.
-He then gifted the lands of the former exarchate to the pope, thus initiating the Papal States.
-Rome and the Byzantine East would delve into further conflict during the Photian schism of the 860s, when Photius criticized the Latin west of adding of the filioque clause after being excommunicated by Nicholas I. Though the schism was reconciled, unresolved issues would lead to further division.
+He then gifted the lands of the former exarchate to the pope, initiating the Papal States.
+In the 860s, Rome and the Byzantine East were in conflict during the Photian schism, when Photius criticized the Latin west for adding of the filioque clause, after being excommunicated by Nicholas I. Though the schism was reconciled, unresolved issues would lead to further division.